zoharsan/snowtire/known_issues.md

 # Known issues / Change Log / Gotchas

+#### 2020-09-14
+- ZN: Tested latest drivers as of to date and updated Dockerfile.

 #### 2020-07-30:

 - ZN: Added conda install of jupyterlab-plotly-extension to allow plotly visualizations when using jupyterlab mode.
 Note that this will require a restart of your web browser for the change to take effect.